-The 17th-century town was named after Swedish royalty, the noble Wasa family, although a mere 200 years later it had fallen into Russian hands.
-The old town burned down in Vaasa’s Great Fire of 1852 – caused by a careless drunk trying to light his pipe – and the new city was built from scratch, 7km away from the cinders.
+The 17th-century town was named after Swedish royalty: the noble Wasa family.
+But 200 years later it was in Russian hands.
+The Old Town burned down in Vaasa’s Great Fire of 1852 – caused by a careless visitor who fell asleep and dropped his pipe – and the new city was built from scratch, 7km away from the cinders.

 Vaasa has long been a family-holiday playground, with plenty of outdoor recreation and easy access to the Kvarken Archipelago.
 It's a cultural centre too, with three universities and a thriving arts scene, exemplified by its excellent museums.